-Valley Oasis Coordinated Entry System provides comprehensive services designed to address the root cause of poverty and homelessness within SPA 1 of Los Angeles County.
-Clients may be mentally ill, have intellectual developmental disabilities, substance abuse issues, and chronic medical/physical disabilities, exiting institutions and are homeless.
+Coordinated Entry System provides comprehensive services designed to address the root cause of poverty and homelessness within SPA 1 of Los Angeles County.
+Participants may be mentally ill, have intellectual developmental disabilities, substance abuse issues, and chronic medical/physical disabilities, exiting institutions and are homeless.

-The Intake Specialist will address the adult/singles immediate needs and work to stabilize their housing crises by connection to the applicable housing program.
-The Intake Specialist is the first point of contact within the Adult/Singles System and provides screening, triage, crisis intervention, access to crisis housing, bridge housing, and referral to rapid re-housing and supportive services to adult/singles experiencing homelessness.
+The Intake Specialist will address the Adults immediate needs and work to stabilize their housing crises by connection to crisis housing.
+The Intake Specialist is the first point of contact within the Adults Programs and provides screening, triage, crisis intervention, access to crisis/emergency housing, and transportation services to homeless Adults.

-- Receives, screens and triages referrals from in-bound calls, walk-ins and other collaborative partners.
+- Receives, screens and triages referrals from walk-ins and other collaborative partners.

-- Conducts standardized screening and triages adult/singles experiencing homelessness.
+- Conducts standardized screening and triages adults imminently at-risk and homeless.

-- Accepts warm transfer calls of adult/singles prescreened by 211 LA County.
+- Accepts warm transfer calls of adults prescreened by 211 LA County.

-- Works in coordination with the Housing Navigation team; crisis and bridge housing providers, and rapid re-housing providers to ensure seamless and integrated care for homeless adult/singles in SPA 1.
+- Works in coordination with the Case Management, Problem Solving team and crisis housing providers to ensure seamless and integrated care for homeless adults in the SPA.

-- Diverts adult/singles to other sources of assistance when possible.
+- Diverts adults to other sources of assistance when possible.

-- Screens and immediately addresses safety concerns; adult/singles with identified safety concerns such as domestic violence will be immediately connected to a domestic violence shelter provider.
+- Screens and immediately addresses safety concerns; adults with identified safety concerns such as domestic violence will be immediately connected to a domestic violence shelter provider.

-- Connects adult/singles to immediate supportive services as needed such as mental health, health, substance abuse, employment, etc.
+- Connects adults to immediate supportive services as needed such as mental health, health, substance abuse, childcare, employment, etc.